 This story could have wrapped in so many different ways, so many amazing ways, and yet the author eventually led it in a very mediocre, very predictable direction, bringing the story to a point where the concluding sequence could have gone one of two ways, but by then all was lost anyway, ’cause the choice was really between Option #1 = WTH! and Option#2 = Whatever!
 Sigh.

-All the stars are for the first 75%-80% of the book, ’cause it was an experience I truly enjoyed.
-However, I would only recommend this book to folks who are obsessed with the genre of psychological suspense, and would enjoy the ride no matter how it all wrapped up.
+And it’s precisely because of such an end that I would only recommend this book to folks who are obsessed with the genre of psychological suspense, and would enjoy the ride no matter how it all wrapped up.
 Others, I believe, can skip this one.

 That’s all from my end folks.
 I would love to hear from you guys.
 Have you read The Marriage Pact?
 What do you look for in a book, especially in a mystery/thriller?
 Is the build up and the experience more important than the grand reveal or conclusion?
 Or is the grand reveal critical to your opinion of the book?
 For me, I need both, but if I had to pick one, I would pick a reveal that blows my mind.

 A book that comes to mind is The Girl on The Train (I have reviewed the movie too).
 The build up was awesome, but only in hindsight.
 While I was reading it, it was kind of repetitive at places.
 At-least that’s what I felt back then.
-But the climax was pretty amazing.
+But the climax was kind of mind-blowing!